 I have since shot and scored a variety of films and commercials.

-A. I shot and scored a film in New York with Eli Wallach, Ann Jackson, Holt McCallany and Yancy Butler.
+I shot and scored a film in New York with Eli Wallach, Ann Jackson, Holt McCallany and Yancy Butler.
 What a great group.
 The director was really excited about the project.

 The experience of working with so many solid actors on the same set was incredibly rewarding.

 What advice would you give a customer looking to hire a provider in your area of work?